zrb/rusting/play_bridge_with_me/README.md

 ## _Input_

 There are multiple test cases.
-First line of the input consists of an integer **N** specifying the number of test cases.
+First line of the input consists of an integer **n** specifying the number of test cases.
 Each test case follows the following format:

 Two positive integers **N**, **M** on a line, where **N** is the number of houses, **M** is the number of bridges, followed by M lines, each containing 3 positive integers **u, v, p** which represents a bridge between house numbers **u** and **v** and the bridge is one-way if **p=1** and two-way if **p=0**.